 - maintained in documented form in accordance with this provision.

 E. All documentation will be subject to periodic reviews and updates, as necessitated by environmental or operational changes effecting ePHI.

-A. Breaches of privacy or security of PHI or ePHI are to be reported immediately to the Compliance Officer.
+A. Breaches of privacy or security of PHI or ePHI are to be reported immediately to the Security Officer.

 B. Components must mitigate, to the extent practicable, any known harmful effects of the use or disclosure of PHI or ePHI in violation of this Regulation or the requirements of HIPAA.

 C. Any University employee, agent, assign or contractor who is in violation of this Regulation is subject to disciplinary action up to and including discharge in accordance with applicable University policies and procedures.
 Individuals may also be subject to civil and criminal penalties under HIPAA.

 - Initially approved May 30, 2005

 - Revised March 18, 2020